Tanvir-Taushif/countdown-timer/README.md

 # countdown-timer
-This is a countdown time made using HTML,CSS,Bootstrap and Javascript.
+This is a countdown time made using HTML,CSS,Bootstrap and Javascript. <br>
-JavaScript Date object has been used to make this counter.
+JavaScript Date object has been used to make this counter. <br>
-It has start ,pause and reset timer button.
+It has start ,pause and reset timer button. <br>
 Live Site Link: https://tanvir-taushif.github.io/countdown-timer/